satur-io/duckdb-php/docs/md/prepared-statements.md

 ### Explicit typing

-To bind a parameter using an specific type, include the type to the `bindParam()` function parameters.
+To bind a parameter using a specific type, include the type to the `bindParam()` function parameters.

 ```php